-1610 17th Street (Residential Site 9B) - This 40' x 40' parcel, located at the southeast corner of the Capitol Area, is a vacant piece of land CADA purchased from the State in 2008.
+- East End Gateway Site 5 1610-1614 N Street CADA has entered into a DDA with Bridge Housing Corporation for development and operation of approximately 50 affordable studio and one bedroom apartment units for seniors on this site, located at the southeast corner of 16th and N Streets.
+A purchase agreement has also been executed between CADA and DGS for acquisition of the property.
+Development of this site will assist CADA in meeting its affordable housing mandates. - 1610 17th Street (Residential Site 9B) This 40' x 40' parcel, located at the southeast corner of the Capitol Area, is a vacant piece of land CADA purchased from the State in 2008.
 The developer CADA initially selected to develop the site as a half-plex withdrew from the project in 2009 due to the economic decline.
-The site was re-advertised, and CADA selected another developer who is pursuing the City of Sacramento's entitlement process to allow construction of a similar project to proceed in 2011.
+The site has since been re-advertised and CADA continues to seek a proposal for a small scale development for the site.